guumuller/guumuller/README.md

 <h1>Hi!
 My name is Gustavo Müller! 👋</h1>

 <h4>
 Currently studying systems analysis and development with 5 years of programming experience.
 Currently focused on mobile development using React Native.
-I also have experience with web, backend, and full-stack projects.</h4>
+I also have experience with web, backend and full-stack projects.</h4>

 <h4> 📩 Contact me: gustavomullerleonini@gmail.com</h4>